WebP to AVIF Converter

 75-85%

-Excellent balance of quality and file size.
-Recommended for most web use.
-You may achieve 20-40% additional savings over WebP with minimal visual difference.
+Excellent balance for most web images.
+Expect 20-40% additional savings over your original WebP with minimal visual difference.
+Recommended for product photos and hero images.

 50-70%

-Good compression with some visible quality reduction.
-Since WebP is already compressed, use with caution.
-Suitable for thumbnails or bandwidth-constrained situations.
+Good compression with noticeable quality trade-off on complex images.
+Since WebP is already lossy, use with caution.
+Suitable for thumbnails or very bandwidth-sensitive pages.
+You can also try our AVIF compressor after conversion for further optimization.

 Frequently Asked Questions

-Yes!
-AVIF fully supports alpha channel transparency, just like WebP.
-When you enable "Preserve transparency" in the settings, all transparent areas in your WebP will be maintained in the converted AVIF file.
-AVIF actually handles transparency more efficiently than WebP in many cases.
+Yes - AVIF fully supports alpha channel transparency.
+Enable "Preserve transparency" in the settings and all transparent areas from your WebP will be retained in the AVIF output.
+AVIF often handles transparency more efficiently than WebP, giving you smaller files without sacrificing the alpha channel.

-AVIF is supported in Chrome 85+, Firefox 93+, Edge 121+, Opera 71+, and Safari 16+.
-This covers approximately 93% of global web users as of 2024.
-For older browsers, consider providing WebP or JPEG fallbacks using the HTML <picture> element for progressive enhancement.
+AVIF is supported in Chrome 85+, Firefox 93+, Edge 121+, Opera 71+, and Safari 16+, covering around 93% of global web users.
+For the remaining users you can provide a WebP fallback using the HTML <picture> element.
+If you need to support older browsers fully, our AVIF to WebP converter can help.

-Files are temporarily stored only during the conversion process and are automatically deleted within 24 hours.
-We don't keep permanent copies of your images and don't use them for any purpose other than conversion.
-Your privacy and data security are our priority.
+Files are stored temporarily only during conversion and deleted automatically within 4 hours.
+We never keep permanent copies or use your images for any other purpose.
 We recommend downloading your converted files promptly.
+Your privacy is important to us - see our privacy policy for full details.